 5 Top Trends for the Next Decade

 - Preferred Mode of Work: In a study conducted by Buffer.com about the state of remote work in 2019, 99% of the interviewees have admitted that they prefer to be able to work remotely at least once in the span of their professional lifetime.
-This whopping majority not just shows us how remote working is extremely favored and popular, but also will become a standard criteria among candidates seeking jobs in the current decade.
+This whopping majority not just shows us how remote working is extremely favored and popular, but also will become a standard criterion among candidates seeking jobs in the current decade.

 - Increased Productivity: As per CoSo Cloud’s study, 77% of remotely working employees have reported that they have been more productive while working from home instead of working from an office space.
 Sales in the U.S. of employee tracking software like Time Doctor increased by 55% in June 2020 compared to pre-COVID sales.

 - Bigger Savings: According to CoSo, 30% of remote workers have been saving more than $5,000 yearly.

 Obstacles To Remote Work: